V-3 cannon: Mimoyecques site

 The eastern complex consisted of five drifts angled at 50 degrees reaching 105 m below the hilltop.
 The five drifts exited the hilltop through a concrete slab 30 m wide and 5.5 m thick.
-Large steel plates protected the five openings and each drift had a special armoured door.
+Large steel plates protected the five openings, and each drift had a special armoured door.
 Extensive tunnels and elevator shafts supported the guns and, if the site had become operational, about 1,000 troops from Artillerie Abteilung 705 and supporting units would have been deployed at Mimoyecques.
 Artillerie Abteilung 705 had been organised in January 1944 under Oberstleutnant Georg Borttscheller to operate the Wiese gun complex.

 The plans were to have the first battery of five gun tubes ready for March 1944, and the full complex of 25 gun tubes by 1 October 1944.
-A failure occurred at the Misdroy proving ground in April 1944 after only 25 rounds had been fired and, as a result, the project was further cut back from five drifts to three, even though work had begun on some of the other drifts.
+A failure occurred at the Misdroy proving ground in April 1944 after only 25 rounds had been fired and, as a result, the project was further cut back from five drifts to three, although work had begun on some of the other drifts.

-The site was finally put out of commission on 6 July 1944, when bombers of RAF Bomber Command's 617 Squadron (the famous "Dambusters") attacked using 5400 kg "Tallboy" deep-penetration bombs.
+The site was finally put out of commission on 6 July 1944, when bombers of RAF Bomber Command's 617 Squadron (the famous "Dambusters") attacked using 5400 kg "Tallboy" deep-penetration "earthquake" bombs.